 The Property, known as the Evergreen Golf Course consists of 36.84± acres of golf course landscaped and related water features.
-Additionally, the Property includes a single family home lot located at 5 Brown Avenue.
+Additionally, the Property includes a single_family home lot located at 5 Brown Avenue.

-The proposed development will yield a maximum of thirty-eight (38) proposed single-family residential units with accompanying roadways and infrastructure on 13.36± acres while preserving the remaining 22.12± acres.
-The proposed OSRD plan is based in part upon a 43-lot "yield" obtained from the applicant's proposed CSP for the same site.
-Additionally, the applicant proposes to deed 0.61± acres of land along the easterly property line to the City, as indicated on the above-referenced and approved plans.
+The proposed OSRD development will yield thirty-eight (38) proposed single-family residential units with accompanying roadways and infrastructure on 13.36± acres while preserving the remaining 22.12± acres.
+The proposed OSRD plan is based in part upon a 43-lot "yield" plan presented by the Applicant and reviewed by Christiansen & Sergi, Inc., the Board's peer review engineer.
+CSIs initial review_indicated that a 43 lot conventional subdivision may be built for the same site.
+The planning Board has not affirmed this CSP through the definitive subdivision process.
+Additionally, the Applicant proposes to deed 0.61± acres of land along the easterly property line to the City, as indicated on the above-referenced and approved plans.
 This land will allow for greater flexibility in relocating the existing City water supply (Well # 2) if necessary in the future.

-This site is of particular importance to the greater Newburyport community as it sits adjacent to City-owned property where 'Well 2', a public drinking water well which is a part of the City's public water supply, is located.
+This site is of particular importance to the greater Newburyport community as it sits adjacent to City-owned property where 'Well 2', a public drinking water well and part of the City's public water supply, is located.
 The proposed stormwater treatment areas will be on the westerly side of the Property, away from the property line shared with the City of Newburyport Well # 2.
 The Applicant will provide fully engineered stormwater plans in the next stage of permitting for this proposed development (the OSRD-DSP) that must be designed to meet both state and local standards with regard to stormwater management in a Zone II Water Resource Protection District.
-The applicant proposes to employ Low Impact Development (LID) techniques including bio-retention areas and constructed stormwater wetlands as well as more traditional techniques.
+The Applicant proposes to employ Low Impact Development (LID) techniques including bio-retention areas and constructed stormwater wetlands as well as more traditional techniques.
 All stormwater discharges into wetland resource areas shall meet all state and local stormwater discharge regulations.

-Special conditions must be imposed on this OSRD project in order to protect the City's fragile and irreplaceable water supply (in particular adjacent Well #2) due to a combination of factors that make this site uniquely important:
+Special conditions must be imposed on this OSRD project in order to protect the City's fragile and irreplaceable water supply (in particular adjacent Well #2) due to a combination of factors that make this site unique: